egeaydin/Mousy/README.md

 *None of the challenge are fully solved at the moment.*

 ## How to run?
-After downloading the source code; please open the project from **"MousY.xcworkspce"** not**"MousY.xcodepoj"**.
+After downloading the source code; please open the project from MousY.xcworkspce not MousY.xcodepoj" .
 Plug your Iphone or Ipad.
+Version 0.0.1:

+* You will see two charts

+Version 0.0.0:

-- You will see a white screen since nothing is working
+* ~~You will see a white screen since nothing is working~~

 ## What is working?
-*Nothing at the moment*
+Displaying acceleration X

 ## Current Task
+* Try to get position changes of X axis

+## Finished Tasks
+Version 0.0.1:

+* Read the accelerometer data
+* Create a type for data sample which will collect the samples and do the operations on it
-Display the X acceleration and so called filtered data on two separate graphs
+* Display the X acceleration and so called filtered data on two separate graphs

-##Finished Tasks
-*None*

 ## Known problems
+Version 0.0.1:

+* After sometime the X acceleration chart seems to be getting weird, at same time filter graph freezes.
+Not sure it is because of Charts or DataSample.

+Version 0.0.0

--Cannot seem to be able properly display realtime data on the screen.
+* ~~Cannot seem to be able properly display realtime data on the screen. ~~
--Bunch of annoying cocoapods warnings
+* ~~Bunch of annoying cocoapods warnings ~~

 ## Eager to help?
 Read the challenges again. :smiley: Even small tips and suggestions are appreciated.